-B. About the MSC CoC default Standard
+B. About the MSC CoC Default Standard

-This document contains mandatory requirements for a group of supply chain companies seeking MSC Chain of Custody (CoC) certification.
-Non-mandatory guidance has been developed to help interpret and apply the requirements in this Standard.
+This document contains mandatory requirements for supply chain companies seeking MSC Chain of Custody (CoC) certification.
+Non-mandatory guidance has been developed to help interpret and apply the requirements in this standard.

 C. General introduction